coverclock/com-diag-hazer/README.md

     base tumbleweed:tumbleweed &
     peruse base err# Control-C to exit upon seeing "Ready". peruse base out

+Depending on the specified accuracy - encoded in a message sent to the chip by the script - it can take days for the receiver to arrive at a solution that has the required radius of error.
+This depends greatly on antenna placement as well as other factors that may be less under your control.
+Putting the antenna in my front yard, which has the usual ground clutter of trees and adjacent houses, resulted in taking about two days to get to ten centimeters, about four inches.

+Because of this potentially lengthy duration of the survey, you don't want to do it more than once.
+First rule is: don't move the antenna.
+(If you do, you'll have to do another survey, no matter what.)
+Second rule is: don't restart the receiver.
+But fortunately the base station script saves the pertinent results from a successful survey in two files, the first with the ending ".acc" and the second with the ending ".fix".
+These are human-readable ASCII files that store the parameters in a form that can later be imported into another script that runs the receiver in fixed mode.
+Fixed mode is where the receiver is told what its location is, and so immediately begins transmitting corrections using this information.

+    cd ~/src/com-diag-hazer/Hazer
+    . out/host/bin/setup
+    fixed tumbleweed:tumbleweed &
+    peruse fixed err# Control-C to exit upon seeing "Ready". peruse fixed out

 A Tumbleweed rover (there can be more than one) is typically on the WAN, and is agnostic as to the Internet connection (I use a USB LTE modem).